 - Start somewhere – actually anywhere - and get your feet wet.

 - Identify a multidisciplinary team of technologically savvy employees.

 - Give them relative autonomy to start with small experiments.

 - Embrace Agile.
 Iterate fast.
 Expand on successes and kill failed projects.

 - Once this is an established practice you can start thinking about formalising (stage 3).

 We at Xuviate are helping mid-sized companies navigate the choppy waters of their digital transformation journey.
 If you would like us to assist you, please feel free to contact us.

 Other than that, I would also love to hear your thoughts on this topic.
-You can reach out to me by leaving a comment below, contacting us via our website.
+You can reach out to me by leaving a comment below.